Last Updated: May 15, 2025

 logging.info(f"Using scan type: {scan_type}")

-to support UDP by adding a scan_type
+astra/network.py.scan_port to support UDP by adding a scan_type parameter:

 def scan_port(ip: str, port: int, timeout: float, scan_type: str = "tcp") -> bool: